 Christian L. Müller joined the Simons Foundation in 2014 to work at the Simons Center for Data Analysis, developing high-dimensional statistics methods and algorithms with applications to microbial and regulatory networks.
 He is currently a Project Leader in Computational Statistics.
-Prior to joining the foundation, Müller held postdoctoral positions at ETH Zurich and NYU.
-Müller holds an M.S. in computer science from Uppsala University, Sweden, an M.S. in bioinformatics and computer science, as well as a university certificate in literature and poetry, from the University of Tübingen, Germany, and a Ph.D. in computer science from ETH Zurich, Switzerland.
+Müller held postdoctoral positions at ETH Zürich and NYU.
+Müller holds an M.S. in computer science from Uppsala University, Sweden, an M.S. in bioinformatics and computer science, as well as a university certificate in literature and poetry, from the University of Tübingen, Germany, and a Ph.D. in computer science from ETH Zürich, Switzerland.

-I am interested in developing computational statistical tools that are applicable in data-driven research in biology and microbial ecology.
+I am interested in developing computational statistics methods that are applicable in data-driven research in biology and microbial ecology.

 - Proximal algorithms and their application in statistics